Data Science Undergraduate Certificate

 ---|---|---|

-In order to ensure adequate programming skills for data science, students complete one of the following courses that develops strong programming skills in a programming language popular in data science (e.g., Python, R, Julia). | 3 | |
+In order to ensure adequate programming skills for data science, students should take a course that develops strong programming skills in a programming language popular in data science (e.g., Python, R, Julia).
+The list of currently approved courses includes: | ||

 Programming for Data Science | ||